We tend to underestimate balance board benefits and the challenge involved in using a balance board.

 - Targets the core

-The core, or trunk, is made up of overlapping muscles which start at the lower neck and extend to the shoulder, the middle and lower back, and include the abdominals and hips.
+The core, or trunk, is made up of overlapping muscles which start at the lower neck and extend to the shoulders, the middle and lower back, and include the abdominals and hips.
 Along with supporting the torso, this network of muscles stabilizes the spinal column.

 Every movement we make is dependant on the strength and stability of our core.
 When using a balance board, your trunk will be continuously challenged as you make minor adjustments to maintain an upright position.
 These movements strengthen the trunk’s stabilizing muscles.